 estimated to weigh approximately forty tons" (WCT Sept.
-14, KILLINGLY 1933).
+14, 1933).
 The boulder had come from the property of Charles Dixon of North Main Street.
-In May it was "selected by the memorial committee of nated, had been roped off for the dancing, enjoyed by many couples to music furnished by the Plainfield military band."
+In May it was "selected by the memorial committee of rather frosty, and a large throng gathered at the park, where Reynolds Street, brilliantly illuminated, had been roped off for the dancing, enjoyed by many couples to music furnished by the Plainfield military band."
 (WCT Nov.
 2, 1933).